London Counselling For Men, Therapy For Men

-Sexuality, Sex Problems We may lack confidence, have anxiety about our sexual performance, have a certain sex problem, seek a healthier sex life or have certain expectations, attitudes, beliefs & thoughts which get in the way.
-Some of us may be overly focused on performance, techniques, treat sex like a sport or be stuck in our head.
+Psychotherapy For Men - Sexuality, Sexual Expression Some of us may fear trusting others, vulnerability, intimacy, touch and sex.
+We may lack confidence, have anxiety about our sexual performance, have a certain sex problem, seek a healthier sex life or have certain expectations, attitudes, beliefs & thoughts which get in the way.
+Rather than receiving, some of us may be overly focused on climax, orgasm, outcomes, goals, positions, performance, techniques, treat sex like a sport or be stuck in our head.
 There may be underlying considerations in our relationship.
-Wondering what it is to be a man in the bedroom, we may struggle to be fully engaged, close and intimate, emotionally connect, be present with what puts a glow, fire, into our belly, our masculine sexual energy.
+Wondering what it is to be a man in the bedroom, we may struggle to be fully engaged, close and intimate, emotionally connect (see also Relating, Connecting With Women), be present with what puts a glow, fire, into our belly, our masculine sexual energy.
 How to respond to our drives, urges, impulses, passion, desire, aspirations, fantasies & imagination may be challenging.
 Our level of pornography use may have become a problem, which can affect our erections.
 Erection nervousness may be an issue for some.
 There may be psychological influences affecting us as a sexual man.
 (See also Desire, Eros, Passion, Love, Obsession, Unconscious Considerations)